admin-cf-1/cardano-coin-selection/information/specification.md

 A _coin amount_ is a non-negative integer value that represents a number of [Lovelace](https://cardanodocs.com/cardano/monetary-policy/).

-One [Ada](https://cardanodocs.com/cardano/monetary-policy/) is equal to exactly one million Lovelace.
+One [Ada](https://cardanodocs.com/cardano/monetary-policy/) is _exactly_ equal
+to one million Lovelace.

 ### Transaction Input